-Money management is a technique of managing money which encompasses investment, expense control and tracking, budgeting and taxes and it involves greater control of your incoming and outgoing.
+Money management is a technique for managing money which encompasses investments, expense control, and tracking, budgeting and taxes and it involves greater control of your incoming and outgoing.

-In the field of investment, money management deals with the decision of how much risk an individual should take in case of uncertain situation.
-To be more specific, it highlights what percentage or amount of the individual’s wealth should be risked so as to maximise the individual’s utility function.
+In the field of investment, money management deals with the decision of how much risk an individual should take in case of an uncertain situation.
+To be more specific, it highlights what percentage or amount of the individual’s wealth should be risked so as to maximize the individual’s utility function.

-In stock market, it plays an important role in every success of a trading system.
-It has a close link with trading expectancy, which can be defined as average amount you can expect to win or lose with every dollar at risk.
+In the stock market, it plays an important role in every success of a trading system.
+It has a close link with trading expectancy, which can be defined as the average amount you can expect to win or lose with every rupee at risk.

 Let’s take an example that how money management plays a key role in your trading and investment life.
 Say the probability of profit and loss of all trade stands at 60:40, so using money management a trader can set his average win substantially higher compared to his average loss in order to produce a profitable trading system.
 On an average basis, say if the win fetches him around Rs 1000 per trade while the losses are limited to Rs 250 per trade, the expectancy stands at-

-Expectancy = (Trading system Winning probability * Average Win) – (Trading system losing probability * Average Loss) Expectancy
+Expectancy = (Trading system Winning probability * Average Win) – (Trading system Losing probability * Average Loss)

 = (0.4 x 1000) – (0.6 x 250)= Rs 250 i.e. the net average profit stands at Rs 250 per trade.

-In simple words, the mantra of successful money management is to maximise every winning trade and minimise all loss making trade (regardless your %Loss probability > %Win probability).
+In simple words, the mantra of successful money management is to maximize every winning trade and minimize all loss-making trades (regardless your %Loss probability > %Win probability).

 Start investment with little money